tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Sticking to the letter of the definition above can lead to ambiguous requirements.
 We need to work a little harder.
 The spirit of the definition should encourage us to think about requirements from the customer's perspective, clearly articulate the goal and solidify _why_ it's important (the _so that_ clause).
 Articulating the goal will likely take more that a single sentence on an index card.
 That's where defining acceptance criteria comes in.

-Working from story definition through defining acceptance criteria to delivery is something David Peterson calls the [Story Delivery Life Cycle](#story-delivery-life-cycle) and we'll look at that in the [process overview](#process-overview) section.
+Working from story definition through defining acceptance criteria to delivery is something David Peterson calls the [Story Delivery Life Cycle](#story-delivery-life-cycle).
+We'll look at that in the [process overview](#process-overview) section.

 D>## A new acceptance test per story? {#a-new-acceptance-test-per-story-aside}
 D>
 D> Another pitfall teams often fall into is to automatically create new acceptance tests for a new story.
 This may be a reasonable choice to start with but can quickly lead to hundreds and hundreds of acceptance tests, many of which may duplicate parts of others.
 It's a far more scalable strategy to look for existing acceptance tests that exercise related areas and augment them.
 Obviously there is balance to be had and it makes sense to organise your tests so that you can quickly understand which stories they exercise (some suggestions are offered later).

 It's totally acceptable for a single acceptance test to demonstrate multiple stories.
 Acceptance tests should be revisited and leveraged when new stories are defined.
 When it comes to acceptance testing, duplicated test paths often lead to slower test runs.
-Designing your system and test infrastructure to be componentised can also help with speed.
+Designing your system and test infrastructure to be componentised also helps.
 We'll look at this more in the [Port and Adapters](#ports-and-adapters) section.